Talmage-Hilton/Stat-386-Blog/_posts/2025-05-29-model-explanations.md

 This may sound like an odd approach that could miss out on trends of the data because we only model subsets of the data using subsets of the predictors, but random forests have extremely good performance (assuming the hyperparameters are tuned well) both in-sample and out-of-sample.

 Strengths of random forests are their great prediction performance and model fit, they are robust to overfitting, require no assumptions, perform variable selection, are fairly simple to understand, can handle complex data relationships, and have relative variable importance.
-Weaknesses are that there is no individual variable significance or standard coefficient definitions, take longer computational time, and can use a lot of memory to store each tree.
+Weaknesses are that there is no individual variable significance or standard coefficient definitions, require a longer computational time, and can use a lot of memory to store each tree.